eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 - OIDC is enabled
 - managed addons are defined as shows above
 - version must be => 1.21
+- `vpc.NAT` and `serviceIPv4CIDR` fields are created by eksctl for ipv6 clusters and thus, are not supported configuration options

 The default value is `IPv4`.